How a Tax Inspector Used Google Search To Locate the Founder of SilkRoad

 What's in addition point mistakes, where you reveal a single, discrete detail that identifies you, there are cumulative mistakes, where you release enough enough information over time; innocuous details that crosschecked with each other can locate you in time and space.

 Even your writing style and subject matter can identify you.
 That's how they caught the Unabomber, through content and style of his manifesto.
-Keep your communications terse, busi
+Keep your communications terse, business-like and confine them to the point, and avoid regionalisms.

+Another great way to deal with paranoia is not to create something massively illegal in the first place.

-Best part of the story (Score:2)
+Best part of the story (Score:5, Funny)

 Librarian: I texted my son, "...a bunch of FBI agents just came in and busted a guy."
 My son knew exactly what Silk Road was! (nervous laugh) I don't know why he knew that.